dotnet/docs/includes/mlnet-current-nuget-version.md

 > [!NOTE]
-> This sample uses the latest stable version of the NuGet packages mentioned.
+> This sample uses the latest stable version of the NuGet packages mentioned unless otherwise stated.